 Understanding the Underground Storage Tank Abandonment Process

 The underground storage tank abandonment process is a complex series of construction and demolition tasks that require intensive environmental regulation and oversight.
 An underground storage tank, or “UST,” is a large vessel, usually comprising steel or fiberglass, that serves to hold large volumes of liquid.
 These tanks typically hold petroleum products, such as gasoline or oil.
 Similarly, USTs frequently contain other non-petroleum hazardous substances, such as solvents and wastewater.
-And each UST system typically includes piping and dispenser ports that trend above the ground surface.
+Each UST system typically includes piping and dispenser ports that trend above the ground surface.
 Oftentimes, environmental site assessment reports recommend removing and cleaning up leaking underground storage tanks, because they are recognizable environmental conditions.
-Updated May 5, 2023.
+Updated April 9, 2024.

 Unless the tank is in good condition and actively in use for storage, environmental professionals always recommend performing the underground storage tank abandonment process.
 In fact, the sooner the better.
 This is because the longer a UST exists underground, the more likely soil contamination occurs.
 And typically, this means the costlier the contamination remediation process.
 There are several reasons why excavation needs to occur prior to abandoning the tank and its components.
 Whatever the reason happens to be, the UST removal process will be generally similar.